 Take pictures of art or illustrations in books to use in hidden pictures

 For this project students first selected a piece of art or an illustration.
 I recommend having books displayed that feature busy scenes or still life images with many objects.
 I read the books Can You Find It? which feature masterpiece art pieces and iSpy challenges – there are several in the series.
-Get the first one here with my affiliate link:

-to help students find a piece.
+I also set out a selection of art collection books to help students find a piece.
 If you are studying illustrations, you could use Richard Scarry’s Busy World series of books, Around the World with Mouk, Animalia (or any Graeme Base book would work).

 Get digital illustrations and artwork to use for hidden pictures on the iPad